hirwajeaneric/library-management-system-js/README.md

 3. **Start the App**:
    - Run `npm run dev` and test the endpoints (e.g., login with `admin:password123`, then use the cookie for protected routes).

-This starting data provides a functional baseline to test all features, including borrowing limits, overdue tracking, and summary views!
-Let me know if you need adjustments or additional data.